Advance your opportunities

 About the program

 The Master of International Relations program is an innovative, forward-looking program that is attuned to the dynamics of the globalising world and its multiple diplomatic channels.
-Students enrolled in the program will gain a solid grounding in contemporary, theoretical and cultural issues.
+The program provides you with a solid grounding in contemporary, theoretical and cultural issues and, through an enhanced understanding of regional and global politics, development, strategic decision making, sociology and economy, you will be able to further your career in diplomacy, international trade, government and business.
 Show more

 |Duration||3 semesters (1 year)|